 The Chinese have tons of symbols to represent happiness, health, wealth and more.
 You can incorporate specific symbols within your home to increase the energy of your living space.

 You may be familiar with Feng Shui…it is a complex art of placing and arranging items within and around the home with a purpose.
 Doing so can cleanse and open up the energy of your home and attract good vibes!

 Here are a few Chinese symbols you can integrate into your home for a cheerier, happier and more welcoming living space.

 List of Chinese Symbols to Feng Shui and ‘Happify’ Your Home

-These are wonderful to display in your home or present as a gift to your friends.
+Chrysanthemum flowers are wonderful to display in your home or present as a gift to your friends.
 They symbolize long-lasting relationships and durability.
 They are also symbols of love, welcome, and good luck.